megazazik/encaps/README.md

 ```

 ## API
-*The documentation is in the process of being written*
 The main idea of this package it to build independent modeles that consists of action creators and a reducer.

 ```typescript